October Sky (book): Plot summary

 Homer "Sonny" Hickam Jr. lives in a small coal mining town in West Virginia named Coalwood.
 Sonny, after seeing the Russian satellite Sputnik, decides to join the American team of rocket engineers called the Missile Agency when he graduates from school.
 (Note: In the book Rocket Boys, the main character is always called Sonny.
 In the movie October Sky, he is called Homer.)

 Sonny's older brother, Jim Hickam, excels at football and expects to get a college football scholarship.
 Sonny, however, is terrible at sports and has no special skill that would get him "out of Coalwood".
 Sonny's mother is afraid that he will have to work in the mines after high school.

 Sonny's first attempt at rocketry (which occurred when he was 14) consists of a flashlight tube and model airplane body as a casing.
 It is fueled by flash powder from old cherry bombs.
 It explodes violently, destroying his mother's fence.
 After that, Sonny enlists the help of Quentin Wilson, Roy Lee Cooke, Sherman Siers, Jimmy "O'Dell" Carroll, and Billy Rose to help build rockets while forming the BCMA (Big Creek Missile Agency).
-Their first real rocket, powered by black powder, is named Auk 1.
-This is an allusion to the great auk, which is a flightless seabird that became extinct in the mid-19th century.
+Their first real rocket, powered by black powder, is named Auk 1 (This is an allusion to the great auk, which is a flightless seabird that became extinct in the mid-19th century).
 Auk 1 flies six feet before the solder melts, and the nozzle, a washer, separates from the casement.

 They call themselves "Rocket Boys" and call the place where they are launching their rockets "Cape Coalwood", in honor of Cape Canaveral.
 The Rocket Boys enjoy mixed success during their three-year rocket launching campaign (1957 to 1960).
 They employ several fuel mixtures including rocket candy and a mixture called "zincoshine", which is composed of zinc dust and sulfur, along with alcohol from moonshine, supplied by a local bootlegger, as a binder for the mixture.
 They launch a total of 35 rockets, all sequentially numbered Auk I–XXXI.
 (There are five different Auk XXIIs.)
-They also won a National Science Fair gold medal for their rockets and project titled "A Study of Amateur Rocketry Techniques."
+They also win a National Science Fair gold medal for their rockets and project titled "A Study of Amateur Rocketry Techniques."